merll/docker-map/docs/guide/containers/maps.rst

 `tianon/true`.
 They are also shared with the owning container.
-Since sharing data with other containers with non-superuser privileges usually requires permission adjustments, setting :attr:`~dockermap.map.config.ContainerConfiguration.user` starts one more temporary container (based on `busybox`) running a ``chown``.
+Since sharing data with other containers with non-superuser privileges usually requires permission adjustments, setting :attr:`~dockermap.map.config.ContainerConfiguration.user` starts one more temporary container (based on `busybox`) running a ``chown`` command.
 Furthermore this sets the user that the current container is started with.
-Similarly, :attr:`~dockermap.map.config.ContainerConfiguration.permissions` a temporary `busybox` container performs a ``chmod`` command on the shared container.
+Similarly for :attr:`~dockermap.map.config.ContainerConfiguration.permissions`, a temporary `busybox` container performs a ``chmod`` command on the shared container.

+.. _additional-options:

 Additional options
 """"""""""""""""""